Andrew-XQY/fiber-image-reconstruction/README.md

 # Multimode Fiber Image Reconstruction (ML/AI Models)

 This project explores **image-based machine learning models** for reconstructing images transmitted through multimode optical fibers.
-The goal is to test and compare the performance of different ML/AI models for multimode fiber input–output image reconstruction.
+The goal is to test and compare the performance of different ML/AI models for multimode fiber input–output image reconstruction based on the loss.

 ---